ty-everett/ts-sdk/docs/tutorials/first-transaction.md

 ## Learning Goals
 - Install and configure the BSV TypeScript SDK
-- Create a simple transaction using WalletClient
-- Understand BSV transaction anatomy
+- Create a simple transaction using `WalletClient` interface on the mainnet network.
+This approach makes it easy to build transactions by abstracting away many of the low-level details.
+By the end, you'll understand the basic components of a BSV transaction and how to construct, sign, and broadcast one on the BSV blockchain.

 > **📚 Related Concepts**: Before starting, you may want to review [Transaction Structure](../concepts/transaction-structure.md) and [Wallet Integration](../concepts/wallet-integration.md) to understand the fundamentals.

 ## Introduction

-In this tutorial, you'll learn how to create your first Bitcoin SV transactions using the TypeScript SDK's WalletClient interface on the mainnet network.
+In this tutorial, you'll learn how to create your first Bitcoin SV transactions using the TypeScript SDK's `WalletClient` interface on the mainnet network.
 This approach makes it easy to build transactions by abstracting away many of the low-level details.
 By the end, you'll understand the basic components of a BSV transaction and how to construct, sign, and broadcast one on the BSV blockchain.

 > **💡 Try It Interactive**: Want to experiment with the code examples from this tutorial?
 Check out our [Interactive BSV Coding Environment](https://fast.brc.dev/) where you can run SDK code directly in your browser without any setup!